-2. Notwithstanding any other provision of law to the contrary, in order to assist the authority and the urban development corporation in undertaking the financing of the acquisition of state buildings and other facilities, the director of the budget is hereby authorized to enter into one or more service contracts with the authority and the urban development corporation, none of which shall exceed twenty-two years in duration, upon such terms and conditions as the director of the budget and the authority and the urban development corporation agree, so as to annually provide to the authority and the urban development corporation, in the aggregate, a sum not to exceed the principal, interest, and related expenses required for such bonds and notes.
+2. Notwithstanding any other provision of law to the contrary, in order to assist the authority and the urban development corporation in undertaking the financing of the acquisition of state buildings and other facilities, the director of the budget is hereby authorized to enter into one or more service contracts with the authority and the urban development corporation, none of which shall exceed twenty-two years in duration, upon such terms and conditions as the director of the budget and the authority and the urban development corporation, in the aggregate, as use not to exceed the principal, interest, and related expenses required for such bonds and notes.
 Any service contract entered into pursuant to this section shall provide that the obligation of the state to pay the amount therein provided shall not constitute a debt of the state within the meaning of any constitutional or statutory provision and shall be deemed executory only to the extent of monies available and that no liability shall be incurred by the state beyond the monies available for such purpose, subject to annual appropriation by the legislature.
 Any such contract or any payments made or to be made thereunder may be assigned and pledged by the authority and the urban development corporation as security for its bonds and notes, as authorized by this section.